sveltejs/svelte/documentation/docs/03-template-syntax/05-await.md

 > [!NOTE] During server-side rendering, only the pending branch will be rendered.
 >
-> If the provided expression is not a `Promise` only the `:then` branch will be rendered, including during server-side rendering.
+> If the provided expression is not a `Promise`, only the `:then` branch will be rendered, including during server-side rendering.

 The `catch` block can be omitted if you don't need to render anything when the promise rejects (or no error is possible).